AdaCore/training_material/courses/ada_essentials/075_type_derivation/03-primitives.rst

 * Just because we can inherit a primitive from our parent doesn't mean we want to

-* We can create a new primitive (with the same name as the parent) for the child
+* We can create a new primitive (with the same identifier as the parent) for the child

    * Very similar to overloaded subprograms
    * But added benefit of visibility to grandchildren